awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

 The basic building block of Amazon RDS is the DB instance\.
 Your Amazon RDS DB instance is similar to your on\-premises Oracle database\.

 **Important**
-You must have an AWS account before you can create a DB instance\.
-If you don't have an AWS account, open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.
+Before you can create or connect to a DB instance, you must complete the tasks in [Setting up for Amazon RDS](CHAP_SettingUp.md)\.

 In this topic, you create a sample Oracle DB instance\.
 You then connect to the DB instance and run a simple query\.
 Finally, you delete the sample DB instance\.